 - Test CTA placement: The placement of a CTA matters a lot.
 That is why you need to split-test your email campaigns and place CTAs in different locations and figure out which works best.

 - Segment your list: One way to improve your click-through rate is to segment your email list and target those subscribers who will benefit the most from the content in your email.
 Doing this can definitely increase your click-through rate as you know the reader will gain value from it and is bound to click.

-If you have been following the guide and have started using email marketing, you might have figured how exhausting it can be to run an email marketing campaign for thousands of subscribers.
-It takes a ton of time and efforts to manage the whole process.
+If you have been following the guide and have started using email marketing, you might have figured out how exhausting it can be to run an email marketing campaign for thousands of subscribers.
+It takes a ton of time and effort to manage the whole process.

 That is why I suggest you automate as much as you can from the whole email marketing process.

 Automation helps you put your segmented list to use.
 Once you’ve segmented your subscribers into subgroups, you can set an automated sequence of emails that are specifically made for those subscribers.
 It will not only increase your open and click-through rate but also provide maximum value to your subscribers which may make them loyal to you.

 Autoresponder, also known as a drip campaign, is a sequence of emails that is sent out automatically to a segment of people when it is triggered by a certain action, such as joining your email list, downloading your eBook, or purchasing a product.